Search

 • Program for Continuing Education: P.E.O. offers this grant to women to provide financial support for a certificate or degree they need for employment.
 The awarded amount is up to $3,000.

 • State-Specific Grants: In addition to federal programs, there are also state-funded programs designed to support low-income or unemployed adult learners looking to return to school.
 For example, the Lake/Geauga Educational Assistance Foundation (LEAF) provides grants to nontraditional students in Ohio.
-To find grants available in your state, visit the National Association of Student Aid Administrators website.
+To find grants available in your state, visit the National Association of Student Financial Aid Administrators website.

 Scholarships for Unemployed Students

-There are a variety of scholarships for adults going back to school.
+There are a variety of scholarships available for adults going back to school.
 If you are currently unemployed and are exploring your options for schooling, here are a few opportunities that may be worth applying for:

 • Return2College (R2C): The R2C program makes available $1,000 each to select students to put toward their education.
 To apply, a short essay response is required.